-LONDON — Taking the train a relaxing way to travel while on vacation, and the high-speed train from London to Paris is no exception.
+LONDON — Taking the train is a relaxing way to travel while on vacation, and the high-speed train from London to Paris is no exception.

 The rail link is possible thanks to the Channel Tunnel (Le tunnel sous la Manche), commonly known as the Chunnel.
 The engineering marvel opened to passenger traffic in November 1994, revolutionizing the way people travel between these two major cities.